Conversational Leadership

 Why is the conversation important?

-Feedback is a conversation about how we perceive others’ task performance and behavior.
+Feedback is a conversation about how we perceive others’ task performance and behaviour.
 It is a type of conversation that is crucial for the development of task solutions, competencies, and teamwork skills.
-Nevertheless, it is a conversation style that most people agree they use too little—often because it can be both personal and vulnerable to express or receive comments about behavior.
+Nevertheless, it is a conversation style that most people agree they use too little – often because it can be both personal and vulnerable to express or receive comments about behaviour.
 However, feedback is a skill that, with the right training, can be perceived as less intimidating and instead contribute to keeping employees’ efforts on the right track.
 It is a discipline that requires training if it is to be delivered in a way that strengthens both the recipient and the working relationship.

 Why is the conversation important?

-Many leaders wait too long to take action when an employee exhibits behavior that is undesirable or unacceptable.
-There are many valid reasons why this can be challenging, but more often than not, it’s best to act as soon as the problem is recognized.
-Whether it involves conflict-ridden collaboration, inappropriate communication, underperformance, offensive behavior, or something else, it’s essential as a leader to intervene promptly—and in a way that ensures the message is understood and corrective action is possible.
-Effective corrective conversations are crucial to ensure clarity about direction and boundaries, a positive team atmosphere, and progress in the organization.
+Many leaders wait too long to take action when an employee exhibits behaviour that is undesirable or unacceptable.
+There are many valid reasons why this can be challenging, but more often than not, it’s best to act as soon as the problem is recognised.
+Whether it involves conflict-ridden collaboration, inappropriate communication, underperformance, offensive behaviour, or something else, it’s essential as a leader to intervene promptly – and in a way that ensures that the message is understood and corrective action is possible.
+Effective corrective conversations are crucial to ensure clarity about direction and boundaries, a positive team atmosphere, and progress in the organisation.

 Get in touch